 Would you hang out with cats, rabbits or owls?

-In the U.S., hanging out in a cafe with animals is an exotic concept.
-People can't get enough of it.
+In the U.S., hanging out in a cafe with animals is such an exotic concept that people can't get enough of it.
 A cat cafe in New York last year had lines down the block.
 Online reservations for another Manhattan cat cafe are almost fully booked more than two months in advance.